carliann/Carli_ICT302/content/posts/LearningReport5.md

 ---

 **This week I was able to:**
 + Identify and define key concepts in (web) content management.
+This week I learned the difference between content and presentation.
+Presentation is just the way that content is displayed.
+When the presentation is changed, the content should stay the same.
 + Identify and employ technologies related to content management.
 + Find and use resources for self-directed learning.